Health System and Department

 Access

-Residents have access to clinical equipment through the CIPG physicists, who aid in scheduling testing with the clinical staff.
-Equipment is typically available after clinical hours, but acceptance testing and testing following repairs frequently takes place during typical clinical hours.
-The CIPG staff train residents on the safe and proper use of equipment, oversee the residents during equipment use, and ensure equipment is left in the proper state for clinical use.
+Residents have access to clinical equipment, both independently and through the CIPG physicists, who aid in scheduling testing with the clinical staff.
+Equipment is typically accessible for testing and quality control during clinical hours, but acceptance testing, testing following repairs, and high-utilization clinics may need to occur outside of typical clinical hours.
+The CIPG staff train residents on the safe and proper use of equipment, provide oversight during equipment use by residents, and ensure equipment is left in the proper state for clinical use.